Tariffs

 Tariff Quotas

-Under tariff quotas, specified quantities of goods can be imported at reduced or zero duty rate.
-This doesn't affect any anti-dumping duties also in place.
+Tariff quotas allow certain quantities of goods to be imported at a reduced or zero rate of duty.
+This does not affect any anti-dumping duties that may also apply.

-Tariff rate quotas (TRQs) allow products imported within a certain quota to enter the European Union's market at a lower tariff rate than for quantities outside the quotas.
-They allow more variety to consumers whilst also encouraging non-EU countries to open up their markets to European goods.
+Tariff rate quotas (TRQs) allow products imported within a certain quota to enter the European Union market at a lower tariff rate than for quantities outside the quota.
+They give consumers more choice and encourage non-EU countries to open their markets to European goods.

 Preferential tariff quotas

-• these types of quotas are commonly found in trade agreements and preferential arrangements between the EU and certain other countries
+• This type of quota is often found in trade agreements and preferential arrangements between the EU and certain other countries.

-• this type of quota means that a predetermined volume of goods coming from a specified country can be imported into the EU at a favourable rate of duty
+• This type of quota means that a certain amount of goods from a particular country can be imported into the EU at a preferential rate of duty.

 Autonomous tariff quotas

-• these quotas can be opened in some economic sectors in order to stimulate competition inside the EU - they usually apply Erga Omnes (to all competitors) and are normally granted to raw materials, semi-finished goods or components not available in the EU in sufficient quantities
+• These quotas can be opened in some sectors in order to stimulate competition within the EU – they usually apply erga omnes (open to all competitors) and are usually granted for raw materials, semi-finished goods or components that are not available in sufficient quantities in the EU.

-• no tariff quotas are granted for finished products
+• Tariff quotas are not granted for finished goods.

 Management of quotas

-• most tariff quotas are managed by the European Commission's Directorate-General for Taxation and Customs Union, on a 'first-come, first-serve' basis.
-This is done regardless of which Member State a good is imported into.
-Information about the current balances is available online.
+• Most tariff quotas are managed by the European Commission's Directorate-General for Taxation and Customs Union, on a 'first-come, first-served' basis.
+This is regardless of the Member State into which a product is imported.
+Information on the current balances is available online.

 How to find out about tariff quotas?

 The search results for your product in My Trade Assistant provides information on tariff quotas and standard import values.
-You will also find a reference to the legislation applicable to that information.
+You will also find a reference to the applicable legislation.

 Anti-dumping